 - 6.29.4.
 The top of the tire may not protrude beyond the fender when viewed from above. - 6.29.5.
 All USTCC vehicles (except GT) must run the approved spec tires in all official timed sessions.
 The approved tires are Hankook F200 C52 or Hankook Z206.
 Rain tires may be used at any time and their quantity is unlimited - 6.29.6.
 Tires may not be altered in any way, shaved or grooved. - 6.29.7.
-Maximum tire width will be as follows (the noted value is front + rear / 2). (values are in millimeters): Weight is base weight without REWARDS weight.
+Maximum tire width will be as follows (values are in millimeters): Weight is base weight without REWARDS weight.